asastats/docs/code-of-conduct.md

 * You must sign up for a [Trello account](https://trello.com/en-US) (free version) to be able to perform daily tasks.

-# Other conditions for becoming a Tasker
+# Applying to become a Tasker
-As of Thursday, January 13th, a member who is willing to become a Tasker should open a discussion about it in the ASA Stats Discord or subreddit, and an existing Tasker or admin (even distribution is suggested) should conduct a verification based on personal preferences.
+Any community member that is interested in applying to become a Tasker should open a discussion about it in the ASA Stats Discord or subreddit.
+After confirming the minimal condition requirements, an existing Tasker or Admin will then conduct a verification based on personal preferences.

 # The Process
 As noted previously, a Tasker is a member of the ASA Stats community whose main duty is to react to community members' requests.
 A Tasker should first react as a Tasker and afterward as a community member.
 This means that while acting as a Tasker, a person should seek to simply migrate the community’s requests, from various social media channels, according to a specific ruleset.
 The following section seeks to outline this ruleset, establishing the processes and procedures a Tasker should use to perform their daily duties.